$34 – $63

 Companies that make pet oils usually add different flavors that are more in line with the dogs’ taste preferences — such as bacon, chicken, beef, or peanut butter.

-While finding a CBD oil that has a dog-friendly flavor isn’t required, it can make a big difference towards convincing your dog to take the oil on their own.
+While finding a CBD oil that has a dog-friendly flavor isn’t required, it can make a big difference in convincing your dog to take the oil on its own.

 The best way to assess the value of a CBD product is the “cost per milligram.”